Lee Westwood overcomes wrist injury to take share of first-round lead at LIV Singapore

 No wild card has won a LIV event before, but a confident Lee said “that could possibly change this week”.

-One thing keeping the 35-year-old motivated is the chance to earn a spot on a team.
+One thing keeping the 35-year-old motivated is the chance to earn a spot in a team.

 He said: “I feel like a little loner out there playing by myself as an individual.